Tibetan Terrier: Appearance

 The Tibetan Terrier is a powerful, medium-sized dog of square proportions, with a shaggy coat.
-They vary widely in height and weight, ranging from 14–16 in (35–41 cm) and is 18–30 lb (8–14 kg), with 20–24 lb (9.5–11 kg) preferred for either sex.
+They vary widely in height and weight, ranging from 14 to 16 in (35–41 cm) and is 18–30 lb (8–14 kg), with 20–24 lb (9.5–11 kg) preferred for either sex.
 All weights are acceptable if in proportion to the size.
 Fully grown, the Tibetan Terrier resembles a miniaturized Bearded Collie.
 The head is moderate, with a strong muzzle of medium length, and a skull neither rounded nor flat.
 The eyes are large, dark, and set fairly far apart.
 The V-shaped drop ears are well-feathered, and should be set high on the sides of the skull.
 Although the preferred colour for the nose is black, in showdogs, they are also sometimes brown.
 The body is well-muscled and compact.
 The length of the back should be equal to the height at the withers, giving the breed its typical square look.
 The tail is set high, well-feathered, and carried in a curl over the back.
 One of the more unusual features of the Tibetan Terrier is their broad, flat feet with hair between the toes, which are ideal for climbing mountains, acting as natural snowshoes.

 The hair of the Tibetan Terrier has a long growth cycle.
 As a result, their coat grows quite long and pet animals will require occasional trimming.
 They do not shed like dogs with shorter hair growth cycles, but rather slough hair at a rate similar to that of most humans.
 The exception is at approximately nine months when puppies slough their entire coat in advance of acquiring their adult coat.
 The double coat is profuse, with a warm undercoat and a topcoat which has the texture of human hair.
 It should not be silky or curled, but wavy is acceptable.
 Long and thick, it is shown natural, but should not be so long as to touch the floor, as is typical in breeds such as the Lhasa Apso or Maltese.
 A fall of hair covers the face and eyes, but long eyelashes generally prevent hair from getting in the Tibetan Terrier's eyes, and the breed has very good eyesight.

 All colors are permissible, barring liver and chocolate, and none is preferred.
 Gold is the rarest.
 Tibetan Terriers are available in any combination of solid, parti-color, tricolor, red sable, or piebald, as long as the nose leather is black and the eyes and eye rims are dark.